rubocop/rubocop/manual/node_pattern.md

 end
 ```

-This code was replaced in the cop defining a new matcher that means the same as the code above:
+This code was replaced in the cop defining a new matcher that does the same as the code above:

 ```ruby
 def_node_matcher :join_candidate?, '(send $array :* $str)'